Living by Design Ministries equips christian women to

 The Living by Design Blog

 Articles on the Living by Design Blog are packed with heart-focused content, practical solutions for real-life, and Bible-based training.
 The Bible is packed with spiritual nourishment; our aim is to provide resources to help you break it down into bite-sized pieces that are easy to digest.
+Our 6-week Summer Sabbatical starts on July 1!
+We will be back with fresh blogs, SoulFOOD Saturday e-mails, and social media content the week of August 16.

 Article by Sarah & Anya Koontz Psalm 139:13-14 says, “For you formed my inward parts; you knitted me together in my mother’s womb.
 I praise you, for I am fearfully and wonderfully made.
 Wonderful are your works; my soul knows it very well.”
 God has woven each of us together in a beautifully unique way,